romadox/SynthCorona/readme.md

 but we want to do it over 4 steps ("\<w=4>").

-- The level operation is like volume--each item in B is converted into a percentage (-1 to 1), which is this multiplied by the value in A. This is equivalent to <code>A*(B/9)</code>, since we use 9 as a maximum value.
+- The level operation is like volume--each item in B is converted into a percentage (-1 to 1), which is then multiplied by the value in A. This is equivalent to <code>A*(B/9)</code>, since we use 9 as a maximum value.

 - Envelope is similar to a combination of Level and Constant.
 Time